trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for August 16, 2021 (reports as of 11 PM ET):
+COVID vaccination update for August 17, 2021 (reports as of 7 PM ET):

--   Shots reported today \*: 170,859 (78% 2nd doses)
+-   Shots reported today: 116,322 (75% 2nd doses)
--   Total shots given: 51,671,719
+-   Total shots given: 51,788,041
--   Age 12+ w/ 1+ Shots: 82.0%
+-   Age 12+ w/ 1+ Shots: 82.1%
--   Age 18+ w/ 1+ Shots: 82.1% (est)
+-   Age 18+ w/ 1+ Shots: 82.2% (est)
--   Shots per 100 people: 134.9
+-   Shots per 100 people: 135.3
--   People fully vaccinated: 24,237,435
+-   People fully vaccinated: 24,324,856
 -   Doses distributed: 63,444,158
--   Share of distributed doses administered: 81.4%
+-   Share of distributed doses administered: 81.6%
--   Inventory: 86 days (at avg pace)
+-   Inventory: 87 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Includes some weekend doses

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 136,968/day over the past week and 179,703/day the week prior.Canada’s pace has slowed recently.
+Our 7-day average pace of giving shots: 133,953/day over the past week and 155,420/day the week prior.Canada’s pace has slowed recently.
 We’re now 75% below our June 30 peak average of 542,779.
 Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by August 24